QRL 2.0

 - Monitors newly broadcasted transactions

-- Processes them through the Zond Virtual Machine (ZVM)
+- Processes them through the Quantum Resistant Virtual Machine (QRVM), an EVM-friendly VM forked from the EVM

 - Maintains the current state and database